 What the jury does NOT know is that

 his being stationed in California means nothing.
-In the first place, The Shortcuts Way of Living
+In the first place, The Best Shortcuts Approach

 spent huge sums flying members out here, including some from California, including a woman